Why is black mould such an issue?

 Before undertaking any extreme cleaning activity, you should remove as much surrounding decoration or foliage as possible.

 Protecting them from your steam cleaning solution, but by considering which areas you are keeping covered all year round.
-You may just find other patches of black mould where a section of stone wall t dark and damp – the optimum conditions for mould to thrive.
+You may find other black mould patches where a section of stone wall t dark and damp – the optimum conditions for mould to thrive.

 Then we come to the clean itself.
 There are arguments for and against most of the options available to you, with some opting to do it themselves while others will only ever call on a professional.
 The avenue you choose to go is up to you, though if you are at all nervous about using certain products or the effect they could have on the finish of your stone wall.
 You should probably seek the help of a professional steam cleaner.